 The Easy Way to Make a Stencil With Cricut Plus Painting Tips Video

-How To Make A Stencil From Your Own Design in Cricut Design Space
+How To Make Your Own Stencil Designs in Cricut Design Space

 Do you have a saying you really love and want to put it on a sign?
 You can totally do that.
 I’ll go through the basics of starting from scratch to turning it into a stencil.

 Start with hitting the text button I have highlighted on the left.
-On the top bar is where you choose your font (also highlighted).
+On the top bar is where you choose your font (see arrow).
 When you click on the font dropdown it shows you all fonts, yours and Cricuts.
 But there is a tab within the fonts box that says system.
 If you click on that, you will see just your own fonts.

 It’s easiest to have one text box per line so you can space things how you want it.
-So my first line is ‘it’s so good to be’ in corbel font which is a Microsoft font that was already on my computer.
+So my first line is ‘blessed’ with Europia font found here

 After your first line is done, hit the text box again.